AgroDan/hhc2021writeup/docs/elf_code/term_tec_10.md

 ```

-!!!+ note "The Munchkin's challenge"
+!!! abstract "The Munchkin's challenge"
     `munchkin.ask()` will not be used for my challenge.
 Instead, create a function that will accept one argument.

     For example: